l3mpire/lemverse/README.md

 3. This is the list of all tilesets.

-- You can either remove the tileset with hitting the cross
+- You can either remove the tileset by hitting the cross
 - Rename it, by double clicking on it

 4. The view of the tileset